AliSoftware/OHHTTPStubs/README.md

        return [OHHTTPStubsResponse responseWithFile:@"response.json" contentType:@"text/json" responseTime:2.0];
      }];

-This will return the `NSData` corresponding to the content of the "`response.json`" file (that must be in your bundle) with a "`Content-Type`" header of "`text/json`" in the HTTP response, after 2 seconds.
+This will return the `NSData` corresponding to the content of the `"response.json"` file (that must be in your bundle) with a `"Content-Type"` header of `"text/json"` in the HTTP response, after 2 seconds.

 ## The OHHTTPStubsResponse object

 Each time a network request is done by your application (whatever the framework used, `NSURLConnection`, [AFNetworking](https://github.com/AFNetworking/AFNetworking/), or anything else) this requestHandler block will be called, allowing you to return an `OHHTTPStubsResponse` object describing the response to return.

-If you return a non-nil `OHHTTPStubsResponse`, it will automatically build a NSURLResponse and behave exactly like if you received the response from the network.
+* If you return a non-nil `OHHTTPStubsResponse`, it will automatically build a `NSURLResponse` and behave exactly like if you received the response from the network.
-_If your return `nil`, the normal request will be sent._
+* If your return `nil`, the normal request will be sent (no stubbing).

 The `OHHTTPStubsResponse` class exposes multiple initializers: